 Participating insurance plans

-A list of insurance plans participating with White Plains Hospital is provided for you here.
+You can view a list of insurance plans participating with White Plains Hospital.
 Please note that some providers who may be involved in your care may not participate in the same insurance plans covering care at White Plains Hospital.
 Therefore, we recommend you check with the physician arranging for hospital services to determine if the physician participates in a plan that covers your care.
-A directory of physicians who provide services at White Plains Hospital facilities is available for you here.
+A directory of physicians who provide services at White Plains Hospital facilities is also available.